“…and thou shalt teach them diligently unto thy children…”

 *What constitutes Kavod and Derech Eretz (manners and good behavior) at Religious School and Temple?

-Respecting others, their space, property and ideas.
+Respecting others, their identities, their space, property and ideas.

 Respect materials, furnishing, and synagogue property.